 Everyone is welcome here.

-Access to the arts is important to us.
+At the Mahaney Arts Center, we believe that the arts should be open and accessible to everyone.
 We’re working to create the best possible experience for all of our patrons, because the best audience is a diverse and inclusive one.

 We invite you to contact us with specific accommodations or questions you may have about the Mahaney Arts Center or other arts event venues on campus.
 We will make every effort to assist and accommodate you.

 For reserved seating events, wheelchair-accessible locations and the adjacent companion seats will be held for purchase exclusively for patrons who have a member of their party who has a disability requiring the use of the accessible location.
 When the last non-wheelchair accessible location/seat is sold, all wheelchair locations and adjacent companion seats are released for sale on a first-come, first-served basis to patrons with and without mobility disabilities.

 Mobility Rows: For general admission events, ushers will hold accessible seating for those in need.
 If you need assistance, please ask.
 We are here to help.

 Accessible seating is available for all events in the Mahaney Arts Center (Dance Theatre, Seeler Studio Theatre, and the Olin C. Robison Concert Hall), as well as at Wright Theatre, Mead Chapel, Wilson Hall, and Dana Auditorium.

 Johnson Memorial Building requires stairs for access.
 Please contact us for further information.